dodoleonarnci/minecraft-ai/README.md

 ### Memory Module

-The memory module has been modularized (in `src/agent/memory.js`)and refactored to support flexible memory management while maintaining compatibility with the original mindcraft-generative-agents memory interface.
+The memory module has been modularized (in `src/agent/memory.js`)and refactored to support flexible memory management while maintaining compatibility with the original Mindcraft memory interface.

 This new structure enables the agent to handle the stuff about memory management without touching other parts of the framework, and provides a solid foundation for experimenting with more advanced, "consciousness-like" memory models.